How to apply to the Honors Program

 Please have your Honors Essay of Admission (prompt above) and resume ready to submit BEFORE clicking the "Apply to Honors on-line" link below.
 This link is only accessible to prospective Honors students who have first been admitted to NAU.

-Please note that our application essay prompt changed for Spring 2015 admission and beyond--a new prompt was provided on September 2, 2014.
+Please note that we anticipate our application essay prompt to change for Spring 2016 admission and beyond--a new prompt will be provided on September 1, 2015 for Spring or Fall 2016 admission consideration.
 We apologize for any inconvenience.

 Please be sure to attach BOTH essays as ONE document.